rshingleton/perl-mojolicious-vuejs-app-base/README.md

 }
 ```

-### Handling vue routes
+### Handling vue routes in a Mojolicious Application
 To handle vue routes using vue-router, we need to add a "catch-all" Mojolicious route handler.
-The last route in MojoVue.pm does this:
+The last route in MojoVue.pm does this.
+Any named routes before this will be handled by the Mojolicious router, so make sure that there are no overlapping route names
+if you implement server-side routes.

 MojoVue.pm
 ```perl5